Professional pest control services in Allen, Texas

 Are Romex pest control treatments safe for kids and pets in Allen?

 Romex treatments in Allen are designed around child- and pet-safe protocols — EPA-registered products, targeted application rather than broad indoor fogging, and clear dry-time guidance so your family can return to treated areas safely.
 Technicians apply products to exterior perimeters, cracks and crevices, and pest-pressure zones rather than open floor surfaces.
-If you have pets with specific sensitivities or very young children, tell the technician at the free inspection; we can route around sensitive zones or use lower-profile product classes without sacrificing effectiveness.
+If you have pets with specific sensitivities or very young children, tell the technician at the no-obligation assessment; we can route around sensitive zones or use lower-profile product classes without sacrificing effectiveness.

 Verified Treatment Activity in Allen

-Real pest treatment data from our Allen service records — not estimates.Updated April 2026
+Real pest treatment data from our Allen service records — not estimates.Updated May 2026

 Total Treatments (90 days)